sudan94/chat-pdf-hugginface/README.md

 pip install -r requirements.txt
 ```

-4. Add your HUGGINGFACEHUB_API_TOKEN in `.env.example` file and rename the file to `.env`
+4. You will need a HUGGINGFACEHUB_API_TOKEN for this next step.
+To obtain one for free, got to https://huggingface.co/ and Sign Up for a free account.
+Then, go to Settings > Access Tokens.
+Create a New token.
+Then, create a file in this directory, name is `.env` and enter `HUGGINGFACEHUB_API_TOKEN = "token"`,  replacing `token` with your User Access Token.
+Save the `.env` file.

 ## Running the Project

-Once you have installed the required dependencies, you can run the project using Streamlit.
+Once you have installed the required dependencies, you can run the project using Streamlit, which should have been installed with `requirements.txt`.
 Streamlit provides an easy way to create interactive web applications in Python.

 To start the application, run the following command: